awslabs/agent-evaluation/docs/targets/index.md

     target:
       type: path.to.my_custom_target.MyCustomTarget`
       my_agent_parameter: "value" # will be passed as `kwargs` when initializing the Target.

     ```

 !!! warning
-    During a run, an instance of the Target will be created for each task in the test plan.
+During a run, an instance of the Target will be created for each test in the test plan.
 We recommend avoiding testing Targets that load large models or vector stores into memory, as this can lead to a memory error.
 Consider deploying your agent and exposing it as a RESTful API.

 ### Examples

 #### Testing an agent exposed as a REST API

 Example coming soon.

 #### Testing a LangChain agent